annegautham/annegautham.github.io/portfolio/index.md

 ---
 layout: splashpage
 title: "Portfolio"
-description: Here, you can learn more about some of the projects I've worked on for engineering teams and classes, as well as my personal projects.
+description: Here, you can learn more about some of the projects and products I've developed!

 filterable: true
 filter_tags: